-Thereby, mild reaction conditions and a good waste balance are realized through the application of weakly electrophilic reagents such as benzoyl,[4,6,7] acetyl[6,7] and cyanuric chloride (TCT, Scheme 2).
+Thereby, mild reaction conditions and a good waste balance are enabled through the application of weakly electrophilic reagents such as benzoyl (BzCl),[4,6,7,10] acetyl[6,7] and cyanuric chloride (TCT) and phenyl chloroformate (Scheme 2).
 These inexpensive commodity chemicals furnish only weakly acidic by-products, whereas conventional protocols are often restricted by the formation of strongly acidic hydrogen chloride.
 Notably, these non-classical agents only provide the desired substitution products in high levels of chemoselectivity in the presence of a suitable Lewis base catalysts.
 Indeed, we identified simple formamides such as 1-formylpyrrolidine as potent catalysts for the conversion of alcohols into alkyl chlorides by means of benzoyl chloride and TCT in substoichiometric amounts for down to 34 mol% with respect to the starting alcohol (Scheme 2 A).

 In the following, we introduced diethylcyclopropenone catalyzed chlorinations, brominations and iodinations of alcohols with benzoyl chloride and acetyl chloride, respectively, which are distinguished by low catalyst loadings (down to 1 mol%) and high turnover numbers up 100.
-Finally, out of a rational screening of various sulfinyl compounds (2-methoxyphenyl) methyl sulfoxide emerged as potent catalyst to access benzylic chlorides.
+In addition, out of a rational screening of various sulfinyl compounds (2-methoxyphenyl) methyl sulfoxide emerged as potent catalyst to access benzylic chlorides.
 Sulfoxide catalysis in regard to nucleopilic substitutions is mainly focused on benzylic substrates, whereas Pummerer rearrangement is the dominant reaction pathway in the case of less reactive aliphatic starting materials.
 Recently, phenyl chloro formate was discovered as safer substitute for the toxic gas phosgene in SN-reactions engaging alcohols.
 Moreover, formamide catalysis also facilitated the synthesis of geminal dichlorides from aldehydes in high efficacy using phthaloyl chloride as stoichiometric promotor (Scheme 3).